she-code/KAIM-WEEK-1/notebooks/README.md

 - ✅ **Publisher Specialization Analysis**
   Quantifies how much each publisher contributes to each topic, revealing specialization patterns.

+- ✅ **Technical & Quantitative Analysis**
+  Loads stock price data using yfinance and performs technical analysis with TA-Lib, including momentum and volatility indicators.

+- ✅ **News Sentiment Correlation**
+  Aligns stock and news data by date and ticker, performs sentiment analysis (TextBlob & VADER), aggregates sentiment, and computes correlation with same-day and next-day returns.
+Visualizes results through correlation matrices and distribution plots.

 ---

 ## 📦 Requirements